-Plan actuary's rationale: Proposed rates are adjusted from current rates to reflect observed July 1, 2019 - June 30, 2023 experience.
+Plan actuary's rationale: Proposed rates are adjusted from current rates to reflect observed July 1, 2019 - June 30, 2023 experience, which was higher than expected.
 In general, proposed rates lie between the current rates and observed experience.
+The Plan actuary's recommendations also reflect that there were recent PEPFP changes to disability benefit amounts and eligibility.
+All disabilities were assumed to be duty related.